 For this IR Filter to make “wonders” you need patience, a steady hand or a tripod and a lot of light and eventually not moving objects.
 It’s very important to place the filter correct on the camera.
 Andrew Davidhazy determined how and why is this infrared method really possible, and you can read his article here.
 Prof. Davidhazy is a Professor of Imaging and Photographic Technology at RIT, the Rochester Institute of Technology.

 I’m going to explain something I made about 2 years ago.
-I read about it in an old book my parents had about film photography and start wondering in the town asking anyone for help but they all looked at me like I was crazy.
+I read about making homemade photography filters in an old book my parents had .
+It was about film photography and the information made me drive into the town asking anyone about the necessary materials but they all looked at me like I was crazy. 😀

 The next thing, however, not easy anymore: I had to find “methyl blue”, “methyl green” and/or “methyl yellow”.
 These are chemical substance that I had no idea where should I get them from.
-In the end, I found out that methyl blue is used for aquariums so I provided myself (very cheap) a little bottle from a pet shop.
+In the end, I found out that methyl blue is used for aquariums so I acquired a little bottle from a pet shop. (very cheap):D

 In conclusion, you can make as many filters as you want, in different tones.
 The only problem that remains is placing the filter on the camera.
 All you need to know is that you must put it very close to the lens so that the camera won’t focus on it.
 The rest it’s all about your imagination.